mozilla-releng/relengdocs/procedures/release-duty/index.rst

 After ReleaseDuty
 -----------------

-After your tour of releaseduty, it's customary to fix any documentation or automation issues discovered.
+After your tour of releaseduty, In the past it was  customary to fix any documentation or automation issues discovered.
+Now make sure you file any bugs so issues can be included in a future sprint or work cycle.

 Ensure the next duty cycle have signed up to any phabricator reviews, such as the periodic file updates reviews.

 Miscellaneous
 -------------

-*  Bugzilla issues regarding specific releases/WNP are filed under `Release Engineering:Releases <https://bugzilla.mozilla.org/enter_bug.cgi?product=Release%20Engineering&component=Releases>`__
+ * Bugzilla issues regarding specific releases/WNP are filed under `Release Engineering:Release Requests <https://bugzilla.mozilla.org/enter_bug.cgi?format=__default__&product=Release%20Engineering&component=Release%20Requests>`__
  * Issues regarding automation are filed under `Release Engineering:Release Automation <https://bugzilla.mozilla.org/enter_bug.cgi?product=Release%20Engineering&component=Release%20Automation>`__
  * The `releng_changelog.md <https://github.com/mozilla/build-relengdocs/blob/master/releng_changelog.md>`__ in the `build-relengdocs <https://github.com/mozilla/build-relengdocs/tree/master>`__
    repository contains a summary of larger changes made during the duty cycle.

 .. _release-duty-teams: